adriansteinj/CommonsGovernanceSimulation/README.md

 - A reputation-based mechanism, where individual agents develop trust towards each other through learning about the individuals around them and cooperating only conditional upon the reputation of others, leading to cooperation or punishment for defectors.
 - An identity-based mechanism that relies on social norms, which agents learn through observation of others, and which interact with each agent's identification with and affective commitment towards the group.

-The implementation of the identity mechanism is in the [a relative link](cprsim.py) file, the reputation mechanism is still in development.
+The implementation of the identity mechanism is in the [cprsim.py](cprsim.py) file, the reputation mechanism is still in development.

 **Theoretical hypotheses**